Fancy2209/Recapturing-The-DeadZone/src/content/docs/common/tlsapp/playerioconnector.md

 `Client` (`playerio.client`) is an object that hold reference to all PlayerIO APIs.
 :::

+The refresh method takes two callback functions.

-After the refresh is triggered, a `PlayerIOUser` object is created.
+- The first callback will be called when the refresh succeeds.
+Inside is a code that create a `PlayerIOUser` object.
 This object contains user data like `userId`, `userName`, and `avatarUrl`.
+It will also communicate with JavaScript using `ExternalInterface` to call the `setUserId` method.
+- The second is an error handler that dispatch the error event.